Dasharo/docs/docs/variants/pc_engines/overview.md

 industrial applications.

-PC Engines is particularly well-known for its low-power, high-performance SBCs, including the APU (Advanced Processing Unit) series, which feature AMD G-series embedded processors, and the ALIX series, based on the AMD Geode processor.
+PC Engines is particularly well-known for its low-power, high-performance SBCs, including the APU (Accelerated Processing Unit) series, which feature AMD G-series embedded processors, and the ALIX series, based on the AMD Geode processor.
 These SBCs are commonly used as firewalls, routers, and other network appliances.